Education

 Debit Card Transactions

 • Point-of-Sale Systems: Some dispensaries have integrated point-of-sale systems that accept debit cards.
 These systems function similarly to cash transactions, drawing directly from the customer’s bank account.
+It’s essential to distinguish between debit transactions and PIN debit: debit transactions can be processed without entering a PIN, whereas PIN debit requires the customer to enter their PIN for authentication.
+PIN debit transactions are subject to additional regulatory restrictions and technical requirements, especially in the cannabis industry.

 Digital and Mobile Payments

 • Mobile Apps: Certain mobile payment applications have been developed specifically for the cannabis industry, allowing for secure and convenient transactions.
+Many of these digital payments and cannabis payment processing solutions require customers to link their bank accounts to enable seamless cannabis payments.

 • Prepaid Cards: Dispensaries may offer branded prepaid cards that customers can load with funds and use for their purchases.

-Nevada Cannabis Compliance Board Guidelines on Payments
+Nevada Cannabis Compliance Board Guidelines on Cannabis Payment Processing

 The Nevada Cannabis Compliance Board (NCCB) oversees all operational aspects of Nevada’s cannabis industry, including payment methods.
 It ensures that all transactions comply with state regulations to maintain public safety and order.
+Using transparent payment solutions and compliant cannabis payment processing is essential for dispensary payments, as these systems help ensure regulatory compliance and support secure, legal transactions.

 Compliance with State Regulations